This precise 5-step process is designed to take your habit of being always late and turn it into a force of high punctuality.

 Remember, changing a habit is never an all-or-nothing process.
 Don’t straitjacket yourself by a “this time or no other time” dictum.
 You are not changing a habit; you’re actually replacing it with a bunch of serially arranged small rituals.

-How To Make It Stick
+How To Make The New Habit of Being-On-Time Stick

 The last question: How do you make your new habit of punctuality stick?